Garimahdi/CRM_Prototype/Activity Log.md

 1) Dashboard mockup design is almost completed with progress of 70%.
 The header (with its content), navigation menu, and the main part of the dashboard templates are set.

 2) Look up for some fresh idea on how to build a CRM system.

+## Thu - Fri, 23/12/'21 - 24/12/'21
+1) Improved page responsiveness for big screen.

+2) **The page development is on halt.
+Focusing on the application infrastructure (back-end side).**